udippant/base-drafts/draft-ietf-quic-transport.md

 ## Server's Preferred Address {#preferred-address}

-QUIC allows servers to accept connections on one IP address and attempt to transfer these connections to a more preferred address shortly after the handshake.
+QWIK allows servers to accept connections on one IP address and attempt to transfer these connections to a more preferred address shortly after the handshake.
 This is particularly useful when clients initially connect to an address shared by multiple servers but would prefer to use a unicast address to